nature makes amends

 Readers may have noticed that I grumble now and then about the way the Real Solar System is a rather miserable substitute for the gorgeous, romantic, colourful, life-filled OSS.

-However, occasionally, one has to give Nature some credit for at least trying to pull her socks up.
+However, one has to give Nature some credit for at least trying, now and then, to pull her socks up.
+Though she hasn't given us any Martians or Mercurians, the topography of our neighbouring worlds is occasionally up to scratch.

-The idea behind this page is to provide some outlet for thoughts and observations concerning such compensatory phenomena.
+The idea behind this page is to give due praise to such compensatory phenomena.

 It ought to complement the Science Catching Up page, but with a more subjective, aesthetic slant.